priyaA01/bamazon/README.md

 # bamazon
-Bamazon iis an Amazon-like storefront created with NodeJS and MySQL.
+Bamazon iis an Amazon-like storefront built with NodeJS and MySQL